rishios/ExcelBatchReader/README.md

 ExcelBatchReader
 ================

-Lightweight and fast library written in C# for reading Microsoft Excel files (.xlsx and .xls) in batch
+Lightweight and fast library written in C# for reading Microsoft Excel files (.xlsx and .xls) in batch.
+It does not requires excel or access installation.

 Features:
 * Batch reading, Schema reading, Row skipping, Row reading.